 8. Unaccompanied Minors Lounge

 There is an exclusive unaccompanied minors lounge at Doha Airport, Qatar.
 This lounge provides a safe and welcoming environment for children of all ages.
-It offers a variety of facilities, including Televisions and video games, play areas, toys and puzzles, Snacks and refreshments, and Child-friendly washrooms and amenities.
+It offers various facilities, including Televisions and video games, play areas, toys and puzzles, Snacks and refreshments, and Child-friendly washrooms and amenities.

 Unaccompanied minors are escorted to the lounge while they wait for their transfer or departing flights.
 When flight boarding begins, they are escorted from the lounge to the aircraft.
 Only designated airline personnel can enter the lounge; no other staff or passengers are allowed access.